cjabradshaw/whitesharkdeterrents/README.md

 *** NOTE *** This report has now been published in the peer-reviewed journal PeerJ:
 Huveneers, C, S Whitmarsh, M Thiele, L Meyer, A Fox, CJA Bradshaw.
 2018.
 Effectiveness of five personal shark-bite deterrents for surfers.
 PeerJ 6: e5554 http://doi.org/10.7717/peerj.5554

-R code (by Corey Bradshaw @ Flinders University, Adelaide, Australia — corey.bradshaw@flinders.edu.au) to analysis deterrent trials for devices used to reduce the incidence of white shark (Carcharodon carcharias) attacks
+R code (by Corey Bradshaw @ Flinders University, Adelaide, Australia — corey.bradshaw@flinders.edu.au) to analyse deterrent trials for devices used to reduce the incidence of white shark (Carcharodon carcharias) attacks

 Includes files: